jesseangelo/Flojo/README.md

 var taskId = FLOJO.timed(..)
 FLOJO.after(taskId, timeInMS, function())
 ```
 And finally, tasks can also be removed from the list.
 ```
 FLOJO.remove(taskId)
 ```

+It's tiny too; under 4KB!

 ## Some examples
 ### timed(timeInMS, function)